Steam Error Code 105: How to Fix it

 Reinstall Steam

-If nothing work, It may be time to reinstall Steam completely by going through these steps:
+If nothing works, It may be time to reinstall Steam completely by going through these steps:

-• Open up Control Panel > Programs & Features > Select Uninstall or Change/Remove programs from list > Click Install/Uninstall at top right corner of window
+• Open up Control Panel > Programs & Features > Select Uninstall or Change/Remove programs from the list > Click Install/Uninstall at the top right corner of the window

-• Find ‘Steam’ under program name column; select it and click Uninstall.
-Verify deletion with Yes button prompt.
+• Find ‘Steam’ under the program name column; select it and click Uninstall.
+Verify deletion with the Yes button prompt.

-• Close Windows without rebooting computer when done.
-Now open up Search bar and enter ‘Steam’ and press Enter.
+• Close Windows without rebooting the computer when done.
+Now open up the Search bar enter ‘Steam’ and press Enter.
 A message will appear that says “The product you are looking for is not available in your region.”
 Click on the Accept button to continue.

-• Select I agree, Continue, clicking Next > click Install Steam
+• Select I agree, Continue, then click Next > click Install Steam

 Leave a Comment